imsolost/neighborly-galah-project/README.md

 - Show code with explanation commentary
 - Discuss why and how we wrote the code in the way we did

+### Stretch Goals
+- Complete 100% of section material
+- Learn to push and pull files to and from Github

 ### Required

 _Do not remove these specs - they are required for all goals_.